travis-ci/docs-travis-ci-com/blog/_posts/2012-09-07-auto-tailing-logs.md

 [more](http://travis-ci.org/#!/php/php-src/builds/2360140)
 [verbose](http://travis-ci.org/#!/rubygems/rubygems.org/jobs/2363074)
 [log](http://travis-ci.org/#!/redis/redis-rb/jobs/2243620)
-output watching the logs requires to continously scroll to the bottom of the page as new log output comes in.
+output so watching their logs live requires to continously scroll to the bottom of the page as new log output comes in.

 Thus, one of the most requested features has been a switch that would make the page stick to the bottom of the log file.